50 Things to Do in Asheville, N.C.

 34. Sip the mountain’s finest nectar while visiting urban and rural wineries, or go for a free tasting at Biltmore, the most visited winery in America.

 Asheville has been home to some of the world’s greatest artists, writers, musicians, and architects.
 They left an enduring mark on this town and many of their legacies are still present as you walk through town.
 Get a closer look into Asheville's rich heritage, and tap into the bohemian spirit, which still influences Asheville today.

-36. See amazing performances by Asheville's numerous theater troupes including the Diana Wortham Theatre, which hosts some of the best in local and national productions, NC Stage, the Asheville Community Theatre, Magnetic Theatre, and in the warmer months, take in a free outdoor Shakespeare production performed by the Montford Park Players.
+36. See amazing performances by Asheville's numerous theater troupes including the Wortham Center for the Performing Arts, which hosts some of the best in local and national productions, NC Stage, the Asheville Community Theatre, Magnetic Theatre, and in the warmer months, take in a free outdoor Shakespeare production performed by the Montford Park Players.

 37. Take a guided history tour with Asheville by Foot to learn more about Asheville’s incredible array of Art Deco buildings including the Basilica of St. Lawrence, which boasts the largest free-standing dome in North America.

 38. Visit the childhood home of literary legend Thomas Wolfe, which he immortalized in his autobiographical novel, Look Homeward Angel.

 Along the riverbank of the French Broad, spend an afternoon strolling through former industrial warehouses now filled with hundreds of working artist studios.
 Watch a live exhibit, peruse numerous galleries to find that perfectly handcrafted piece of art for your collection, or get hands on with one of the many immersive programs available.
 You'll also find this neighborhood is home to some of Asheville's most popular restaurants and a brewery, perfect for a pit stop in between galleries.